Let's Talk Begins Jan 11 for Spring 2021 Semester!

 Not all students want or need on-going counseling and may just need a one-time meeting to get some input on smaller problems.
-Let's Talk allows students the opportunity to have a quick consultation with a CPS counselor who can provide their professional insight, as well as assist with referrals to CPS or other campus resources.
+Let's Talk allows students the opportunity to have a quick, virtual consultation with a CPS counselor who can provide their professional insight, as well as assist with referrals to CPS or other campus resources.

 FAQ about Let's Talk

 Let's Talk is a program that provides easy access to informal, confidential conversations with clinicians from CPS.
 Clinicians hold virtual drop-in hours at designated times and days throughout the week.
 There is no appointment necessary and no fee for the service.
 When you meet with the counselor you will fill out a brief, online consent form, and then the consultation can proceed.